Skotuson/destitute/README.md

 # Destitute - Rogue-like Heisting game

+❗Written mostly for practice purposes, so every component will be written from scratch❗

 ```
 #########################
 #  $ $ $ $ $ $ $ $ $ $  #